SaTrek/EarthTrek/README.md

 ## INSTALLATION
 Clone this repository

 Copy the content of example to another directory.
 Example:

 ```
 cp -R /home/user/earthtrek/example /home/user/
+cd /home/user/example
 ```
 Then, install the distribution from npm
 ```